agentframework/agentframework/README.md

 [![Coverage Status](https://coveralls.io/repos/github/agentframework/agentframework/badge.svg?branch=master)](https://coveralls.io/github/agentframework/agentframework?branch=master)

 ### What's this?

 - AOP for TypeScript
-- Elegant design pattern to decorate your class with interceptors
+- Elegant design pattern to decorate your class with metadata and interceptors
 - 100% TypeScript implementation!
 No dependencies!!!
 - Require ES6 and TypeScript 2.2+
+- Work in both node and browser

 ### Why use Agent Framework?